vectordotdev/vector/website/content/en/highlights/2021-12-15-splunk-hec-improvements.md

 acknowledgements = true
 ```

-In addition to this configuring the source to expose `/services/collector/ack`
-for querying for ack status by clients, this also wires into Vector's
+When enabled, responses to incoming requests will include an ID that can be used to query for acknowledgement status at the newly exposed `/services/collector/ack` endpoint ([learn more here][indexer how it works]).
+The acknowledgement status is wired into Vector's
 forthcoming end-to-end acknowledgement feature.
 This feature will require that
 events be sent by sinks or persisted into disk buffers before sources will
 acknowledge them.